JZ-wenxuan/auto-kaomoji/README.md

 # auto-kaomoji

 Minimal phrase input panel for windows built with AutoHotKey.
-Works great for kaomoji(顔文字( ﾟ∀。)) or emoji(✨).
+Works great for commonly used kaomoji(顔文字( ﾟ∀。)) or emoji(✨).

 ![preview.gif](preview.gif)